-Hyperhidrosis treatment at North Shore Medical Center.
+Hyperhidrosis treatment at Salem Hospital.

 Hyperhidrosis, or excessive sweating, usually occurs in the armpits, groin area, palms, or soles of the feet.
 Hyperhidrosis is normal when a person is nervous or experiencing a fever, but some people experience continual or chronic hyperhidrosis that requires medical treatment.